 Through dedicated training at Primary Care Retreats and practice at Eastgate Public Health, primary care residents receive training and supervision by Virginia Mason and Public Health faculty in outpatient procedures including:

 An advantage of Virginia Mason for residents interested in primary care is that most of our subspecialty rotations have an outpatient focus (with the option of managing hospital consults, for those interested).
 Because of this, most subspecialty rotations are directly applicable to a career in primary care.
 In addition, there is a subset of two-week elective rotations tailored to residents interested in practicing outpatient general medicine, including outpatient gynecology/women’s health, outpatient general surgery, hyperbaric medicine, orthopedics/sports medicine, ophthalmology, otolaryngology, physical medicine and rehabilitation and urology.
-These electives are open to all residents but are preferentially assigned to residents in the primary care program.
+These electives are open to all residents but are preferentially assigned to residents in the primary care track.